-- Action camera: GoPro HERO5 Black.
+- Action camera: GoPro HERO Black.
 The go-to choice for all your action, sports, underwater or just general messing around on the beach camera.
-Go Pro cameras are the standard for a reason, and if your life requires you to capture action stills or video, you need one of these.
+Go Pro cameras are the standard action cameras for a reason, and if your life requires you to capture action stills or video, you need one of these.
 Get one on Amazon

 If you’re going to be working on the road, you’re going to want something to work on.
 Here’s our definitive list of tech gear to get your work groove on, as well as keep you entertained in between work sessions.

-- Laptop: A powerful Ultrabook.
-We’ve had a lot of positive experiences with the Dell XPS line, with the the Dell XPS 13 being our pick for 2017 travel notebook.
+- Laptop: A powerful and portable laptop.
+We’ve had a lot of positive experiences with the Dell XPS line, and currently use a Dell XPS 15.
+See our full guide to the best laptops for working on the road here.
 Get it on Amazon

 - Portable Power Pack: Anker PowerCore 10000.
 All these tech devices use up a lot of power, which means a portable power pack might be just the thing you need.
 Anker are a leader in external battery packs, and this is one of the smallest and lightest 10,000mAh options out there.

 - Headphones: Shure SE215.
 The outside world can be a busy place sometimes, and you might want to retreat into your own peaceful sanctum.
 These headphones from Shure are just perfect for that, offering a sound isolating design and comfortable over-ear fit.
 They also work perfectly for running, and the linked version comes with a mic and remote cable for making calls, too.
 Get them from Amazon US | UK + cable.